TenzinCHW/CodeRefactoringIAP2020/README.md

 If prompted to install Cython3.7.1 using `pyenv`, press `<Enter>` (yes).

 To check that it is working, first activate the virtual environment with `pipenv shell`.
-Then run `pytest` in this directory.
+Then run `python -m pytest` in this directory.